iamdamion/Demeter_etal_2023/README.md

 ```
 ### Helper Files:
 1. COMBINED333_LR_Distance_MULTIPLICATION_MASK.csv
-   - Used for diatance censoring (See Figure 6A).
+   - Used for distance censoring of participant z-transformed matrix (See Figure 6A).
    - NOTE: Only valid for data in Conte69_fs_LR space.
 (If using a different surface space, a distance multiplication mask will need to be made from that surface with combined hemispheres)
 2. Gordon333_TEMPLATE.pscalar.nii
    - Used as a template to save density map pscalar.nii data.